daniochouno/my-resume/README.md

 All the texts that appear in the application are localized and are displayed in __English (EN)__ or __Spanish (ES)__ depending on the language of the device on which it is run.
 By default English is used.

-Application data is stored in various collections in __Firebase Firestore__ and is stored in a local application cache.
+Application data is stored in various collections in __Firebase Firestore__ and it is stored in a local cache too.

 # Project structure
-I have divided the project into different layers, following the principles of the __Clean__ architecture:
+I have split the project into different layers, following the principles of the __Clean__ architecture:

 ### Data
 Contains the __databases__, __Data Sources__, __Repositories__, and models used in this layer.